-- The first Kingdom Hearts game used the Triangle button to call your allies onto the same target.
+- Kingdom Hearts uses the Triangle button to call your allies onto the same target.

 - M1 Tank Platoon.
 Other tanks in your platoon and certain support units could be ordered to move in specific ways, engage targets left/right, form a specific formation, turn smoke on/off and cease fire/fire at will.

-- Tales Series games allow you to give each character orders on what to do, but sometimes they'll just do whatever (Depends on the game)
+- Tales Series games allow you to give each character orders on what to do, but sometimes they'll just do whatever, depending on the game.

-- The Fire Emblem games set in Tellius allow the team leader to give some basic orders to the other playable characters (In case you don't feel like moving them manually) and to the allied yellow units (Useful if they have to survive, just send them to a square away from enemies)
+- The Fire Emblem games set in Tellius like Fire Emblem: Path of Radiance allow the team leader to give some basic orders to the other playable characters (In case you don't feel like moving them manually) and to the allied yellow units (useful if they have to survive, just send them to a square away from enemies).